VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

 ## .Net Event Sourcing framework using SignalR web sockets

+**Event sourcing** stores the state of a database object as a sequence of events – essentially a new event for each time the object changed state, from the beginning of the object’s existence.

 Read more on Event Sourcing [here](/Docs/README_EventSourcing.md).

 This framework allows you to build your own Event Stream Server.